 2 Examples for total cost of manufacturing

 In order to better understand the total manufacturing cost formula, it is necessary to give a few examples.
-When we consider a company producing cardboard cups, the amount of raw material required for 1 day production is first calculated.
+When we consider a company producing cardboard cups, the amount of raw material required for 1-day production is first calculated.
 Let’s accept this value as $ 1.000.
-Let’s calculate that there are 2 workers working at the production stage and the total costs to the enterprise as 8.000 TL.
+Let’s calculate that there are 2 workers working at the production stage and the total costs to the enterprise at 8.000 TL.
 By dividing this into 30 days, 1-day labor cost is calculated as $ 266.66.

 Let’s assume that the amount of 1 day from the electricity bill is 100 TL, the daily depreciation of the production vehicles is $ 100, and the amount of the daily share of the rental fee is $ 200.
 In total, the daily cost of the enterprise is reached from $ 1666,66 from 1.000 + 266,66 + 100 + 100 + 200 accounts.
 Let’s take the number of cardboard cups produced in one day with the raw material available to the enterprise as 20.000 pieces.
 In order to find the cost per product, 2.666,66 / 20.000 transactions should be done.
 As a result, there is 0.13333.
 In other words, the cost of one produced cardboard cup is $ 0.133333.